jimmc/auth/README.md

 To build and run the example server:

   cd example
-  go build ./...
+  go build
   ./example

 Point your browser to localhost:8018 and try the `/open/hello` and `api/secret` buttons to see how those API calls respond when you are logged in or logged out.
+See example/pw.txt for usernames and passwords.

 You can then look at the code in `example.js` to see how to use the auth package to provide authentication for your simple web app.